 Licensing Requirements after 2012

-Following is a summary of requirements for those who begin graduate study On or AFTER AUGUST 1, 2012, or who began study before 2012 and do not complete it by 2018.
+Following is a summary of requirements for those who began graduate study on or AFTER AUGUST 1, 2012, or who began study before 2012 and did not complete it by 2018.

 Education: A 60-semester-unit master’s or doctoral degree from an accredited or approved institution, which is counseling or psychotherapy in content, includes 6 semester units of supervised practicum or field work study (280 face-to-face hours), and contains at least 3 semester units, or four and one half quarter units, of coursework in 10 of the following 13 core content areas.
 Beginning January 1, 2017, content areas E and G must be completed within the degree and cannot be remediated post-degree.
 Note that CALPCC sponsored a bill that will take effect January 1, 2019, which will allow remediation of content areas E and G until August 31, 2020.
 All 13 core areas must be completed before education can be approved.

-In addition to the course requirements described above, fifteen semester units of advanced coursework to develop knowledge of specific treatment issues or special populations, must be included in the degree.
+In addition to the course requirements described above, fifteen semester- units of advanced coursework to develop knowledge of specific treatment issues or special populations, must be included in the degree.

 Instruction must include:

-Instruction must include methods of service delivery in recovery-oriented practice environments and integrate an understanding of various cultures and the social and psychological implications of socioeconomic position.
+California-specific content: Instruction must include methods of service delivery in recovery-oriented practice environments and integrate an understanding of various cultures found in California and the social and psychological implications of socioeconomic position.

 Examination: Passing score on the National Clinical Mental Health Counselor Examination (NCMHCE) and the California Law and Ethics Exam, which are taken at the completion of the supervised hours.
-Beginning in 2016 the California Law & Ethics Exam is taken in the first year of internship.
+Beginning in 2016 the California Law & Ethics Exam will be taken in the first year of internship.